 The original servant leader essay was written by Robert K. Greenleaf in 1970 and the essential qualities of servant leadership have remained the same since then.

 In many ways, servant leadership is even more relevant today than it was when it was first conceived.
-This stability and durability provides a powerful basis from which to navigate all the changes that we are experiencing.
+This stability and durability provides a powerful basis from which to navigate the changes that we are experiencing.

 5. Delivers demonstrable impact on business performance